Vishesh1207-g/TIC_TAC_TOE-by-VG/README.md

   4) A symbol representing that player (i.e., an X or an O) is placed on the selected square, and it becomes the other player's turn.
   5) The game is won if one player gets three symbols in a row (horizontally, vertically, or diagonally).
-  6) The game is a draw if all the squares become occupied; yet no player has won.
+  6) The game is a draw if all the squares become occupied; yet no player has won.<br>
 -------------------------------------------------------